Logotipo de HL

 Down the sterile hallways of hospitals and health care facilities throughout the country, sexual abuse is unnervingly common.
 Behind closed doors, patients have suffered in silence for decades at the hands of sexual predators working as doctors.
 This kind of abuse often occurs with the full knowledge of their employing institutions.
 In many cases, employers attempt to shield themselves from liability by covering up this kind of criminal behavior.

-The case of Dr. Robert Hadden is particularly horrifying.
+The case of the former Dr. Robert Hadden is particularly horrifying.
 In the history of New York, never has a more prolific sexual predator been unmasked—in or out of the medical profession.
-Dr. Hadden was an obstetrician-gynecologist (OBGYN) who used his position of power to gain access to his victims, most of whom were pregnant, postpartum, or underage.
-Dr. Hadden’s victims have until November 24, 2023, to file a lawsuit against Columbia University.
+Hadden was an obstetrician-gynecologist (OBGYN) who used his position of power to gain access to his victims, most of whom were pregnant, postpartum, or underage.
+Hadden’s victims had until November 24, 2023, to file a lawsuit against Columbia University.

 So far, reported cases of his sexual abuse occurred between 1993 and 2012.
 As early as 1994, his criminal behavior was brought to the attention of his former employer, the prestigious NewYork-Presbyterian/Columbia University Irving Medical Center in New York City.
 The Medical Center failed to take action and even engaged in a coverup.
 In other words, it aided and abetted his sexual abuse.